The stochastic primitive equations with non-isothermal turbulent pressure: Physical derivations

-To remove the dependence on $\rho$ in \eqref{eq:Navier_Stokes_det}, we use a state equation $\rho=\rho(\T)$.
-As standard in the context of primitive equations, we assume that $\T\mapsto\rho(\T)$ is linear, i.e.\
+To remove the dependency on $\rho$ in \eqref{eq:Navier_Stokes_det}, we use a state equation $\rho=\rho(\Theta)$ where $\Theta$ represents the fluid temperature.
+As standard in the context of primitive equations, we assume that $\Theta\mapsto\rho(\Theta)$ is linear, i.e.\

-where $\lambda\in \R$ and $\T_0$ denote a parameter to be determine experimentally and a reference temperature, respectively.
-To close the problem consisting of \eqref{eq:Navier_Stokes_compressible_det} and \eqref{eq:density_law_linear_det}, we need an equation for $\T$.
+where $\lambda\in \R$ and $\Theta_{\reference}$ denote a parameter to be determined experimentally and a reference temperature, respectively (other possible choices can be found in \cite{Korn21}).
+To close the problem consisting of \eqref{eq:Navier_Stokes_compressible_det} and \eqref{eq:density_law_linear_det}, we need an equation for $\Theta$.
 By using the thermal balancing with constant density, one obtains, on $\Dom_{\varepsilon}$,

 In the above, as in \eqref{eq:Navier_Stokes_compressible_det}, we use anisotropic conductivity.
 In the sequel, to simplify the presentation, we let